feloxyde/fatigue/README.md

 # itootuf

 itoofut (I'm Tired Of Other Frameworks for Unit Testing), a simple and flexible testing framework.
 Probably not as user friendly as others, but more flexible and still simple
+(Maybe rename into I'm Tired of Unit Testing Frameworks or I'm Tired Of Cpp Unit Testing Frameworks or I'm Tired Of Cpp Frameworks for Unit Testing)

 Note : May need to change namespace itoofut to itft or something like this ?